larsks/rhel-osp-upgrade-docs/upgrade-3.md

           to which they were assigned is shut down.

-          In a Nova networking environment, you will need to create new floating ip pools identical to those in your Grizzly environment and then explicitly allocate the necessary floating ip addresses before assigning them.
+          In a Nova networking environment, you will need to create new floating ip pools identical to those in your Havana environment and then explicitly allocate the necessary floating ip addresses before assigning them.